FatsackFails/fatsackfails/src/site/page/privacy-policy.md

 If you are located outside United States and choose to provide information to us, please note that we transfer the data, including Personal Data, to United States and process it there.

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.
-Fatsack Gaming will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
+Fatsack Fails will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.

 ## Disclosure Of Data